+- 10. There are three areas (catchments) within the Council's district (the District) where development contributions apply.
+The catchments where development contributions apply for each infrastructure activity are mapped in Part 3 of the Policy and are:

+- a.
+Feilding Urban,

 - b.
+Feilding Intensification Area,

-Rural and Villages. - 11.
-The related development contributions per Household Unit Equivalent (HUE) for each activity are in Table 1.
+- c.
+Rural and Villages.

+- 11. The related development contributions per Household Unit Equivalent (HUE) for each activity are in Table 1.
 See the Determining infrastructure impact section below for an explanation of a HUE.
-The development contribution charges per HUE for each catchment is set out in Table 2. - 12.
-Development contributions are taken for the following activities: - a.
-Water - b.
-Wastewater - c.
-Stormwater - d.
-Transport infrastructure - e.
-Reserves. - 13.
-At this point, except for reserves as defined in this policy, Council is not requiring development contributions for community infrastructure.
-It may revisit this decision in the future and the Policy will be updated accordingly. - 14.
-For each infrastructure activity for which development contributions are required under this Policy (reserves and network infrastructure), the development contribution payable is calculated by multiplying the number of HUEs generated through the development by the charge for that activity.
-This is then aggregated for all activities to give the total charge. - For example, a subdivision of a vacant site in the Feilding Urban catchment to create an additional two lots will pay two HUEs for the water, wastewater, transport and reserves charges, totalling \$47,810 (GST inclusive). - These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction (PPI) provided by Statistics New Zealand, as permitted by sections 106(2B) and (2C) of the LGA02.
+The development contribution charges per HUE for each catchment is set out in Table 2.

+- 12. Development contributions are taken for the following activities:

+- a.
+Water

+- b.
+Wastewater

+- c.
+Stormwater

+- d.
+Transport infrastructure

+- e.
+Reserves.

+- 13. At this point, except for reserves as defined in this policy, Council is not requiring development contributions for community infrastructure.
+It may revisit this decision in the future and the Policy will be updated accordingly.

+- 14. For each infrastructure activity for which development contributions are required under this Policy (reserves and network infrastructure), the development contribution payable is calculated by multiplying the number of HUEs generated through the development by the charge for that activity.
+This is then aggregated for all activities to give the total charge.

+- 15. For example, a subdivision of a vacant site in the Feilding Urban catchment2 to create an additional two lots will pay two HUEs for the water, wastewater, stormwater, transport and reserves charges, totalling \$52,684 (GST inclusive).

+- 16. These charges may be adjusted for inflation annually in line with the Producers Price Index Outputs for Construction (PPI) provided by Statistics New Zealand, as permitted by sections 106(2B) and (2C) of the LGA02.
 The latest charges will be published on Council's website www.mdc.govt.nz

-&lt;sup>1 Resulting in three lots total.
+2 Resulting in three lots total.

-Table 1: Development contribution charge per HUE at [policy effective date] (GST inclusive and PPI adjusted)
+Table 1: Development contribution charge per HUE at 1 July 2023 (GST inclusive3)

-ΑCTIVITY DEVELOPMENT CONTRIBUTION CHARGE PER HUE
+ACTIVITY DEVELOPMENT CONTRIBUTION CHARGE PER HUE

 Water

-Feilding Urban \$2,425
+Feilding Urban \$2,612

-Feilding Intensification Area \$1,577
+Feilding Intensification Area \$1,698

 Rural and Villages n/a

 Wastewater

-Feilding Urban \$5,352
+Feilding Urban \$6,420

-Feilding Intensification Area \$3,479
+Feilding Intensification Area \$4,173

 Rural and Villages n/a

 Stormwater

-Feilding Urban \$9,043
+Feilding Urban \$9,955

-Feilding Intensification Area \$5,879
+Feilding Intensification Area \$6,471

 Rural and Villages n/a

-ACTIVITY DEVELOPMENT CONTRIBUTION CHARGE PER HUE

 Reserves

-Feilding Urban \$2,496
+Feilding Urban \$2,356

-Feilding Intensification Area \$2,496
+Feilding Intensification Area \$2,356

-Rural and Villages \$2,496
+Rural and Villages \$2,356

-Transport infrastructure
+Transport Infrastructure

-Feilding Urban \$4,589
+Feilding Urban \$4,999

-Feilding Intensification Area \$4,589
+Feilding Intensification Area \$4,999

-Rural and Villages \$4,589
+Rural and Villages \$4,999